mcpasin/web-analytics-dashboard/README.md

 Data have been downloaded from Google Analytics, though you can also set up an API connection via RGoogleAnalytics package in R.

-You can also check out the app at this link: https://mcpasin.shinyapps.io/WebAnalytics-Dashboard/
+You can also check out an explanatory post how I made this app at this link: http://www.analyticsforfun.com/2015/01/google-analytics-dashboards-with-r-shiny.html